 Use these examples of projects created by students and tweets from classroom teachers to inspire your activities in your classroom for Valentine's Day.

-Wixie's Curriculum and Templates libraries include a range of files with a Valentine's theme you can assign to encourage students to practice sorting, writing, comparing, and more.
-Simply search "Valentine" at your Wixie home page.
+Wixie's Curriculum Activities and Design Templates libraries include a range of templates with a Valentine's theme you can assign to encourage students to practice sorting, writing, comparing, and more.

 Get students to create, not just consume and design their own Valentine's Day cards.